g96936/SDMS/dm-main/README.md

 **8.Open the browser for input after running the program successfully**

-   http://localhost:8080/index.html Can login to the system
+   http://localhost:8080/index.html Can login to the system(This address is the local network)